What can fans expect at the Qatar World Cup?

 "A compact World Cup, bringing them all together in one place, with the possibility of watching two games in a day."

-The longest distance between stadiums is 75km (46 miles), a journey which would take around an hour, while the shortest distance is 5km (3.1 miles) and this would take around five minutes.
+The longest distance between stadiums is 75km (46 miles), a journey which would take around an hour, while the shortest distance is 5km (3.1 miles) and this would take about five minutes.

 What are the transport links like?